TomographicImaging/iDVC/docs/source/installation.rst

 Installation
 ************

 Binary installation of iDVC can be achieved with conda.
-Currently we only support Windows, although a Linux version is also available.
+Currently we only tested the app on Windows.

 Installing the App
 ==================